virvum/concatenative-programming-resources/README.md

-# Awesome Concatenative Programming
+# Concatenative Programming Resources

-A curated list of related resources about concatenative programming.
+A curated list of resources about concatenative programming and related topics.

 Please open an issue (or even better a pull request) if you want any resources/links to be added.